 And what, specifically, are they looking for?
-The price might be the first thing that comes to mind, but in fact, 83% of HVAC consumers think there are more important factors than cost.
-They will also consider reliability, professionalism, and timeliness… and many of those review sites break that down for them.
+The price might be the first thing that comes to mind, but in fact, 83% of HVAC consumers think there are more significant factors than cost.
+They will also consider reliability, professionalism, and timeliness… and many review sites break that down for them.

 Not sure how to claim your business on online review sites or how to manage your reputation?
 Contact us today!

-When someone searches for HVAC on Thumbtack, they will automatically be presented with the top three HVAC services in their area.
-There’s a Q&A section, the ability to compare prices side-by-side and more than one million reviews on the site.
+When someone searches for HVAC on Thumbtack, they will automatically be presented with the area's top three HVAC services.
+There’s a Q&A section, the ability to compare prices side-by-side, and more than one million reviews on the site.

-Over ten million users request more than five million projects every year on Thumbtack, and its largest markets are in New York City, Dallas, Atlanta, Los Angeles and Chicago.
+Over ten million users equest more than five million projects yearly on Thumbtack, and its largest markets are in New York City, Dallas, Atlanta, Los Angeles, and Chicago.

-Thumbtack rarely removes or edits reviews—and they do not allow their community members to edit or delete their own reviews.
+Thumbtack rarely removes or edits reviews—and they do not allow their community members to edit or delete them.
 Consumers can, however, update reviews they have written to clarify or add new information.

 To update a review on Thumbtack, the consumer should go to their Customer Profile.
 Find the review in question and click “Update.”
 Update it and click “Submit.”